trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 </figcaption>

 As our project investigates how zoo animals become museum collection objects, we were keen to record the individual moments of this transformation.
-To this end, we visited specimen preparator Christin Scheinpflug in her workshop over several months.[^2] Once the preparation was done, we were also able to follow the collection manager Pascal Eckhoff as he entered information about the study skin into the database and catalogued it as part of the bird collection.
+To this end, we visited specimen preparator Christin Scheinpflug in her workshop over several months.[^2] Once the preparation was done, we were also able to follow the collection manager Pascal Eckhoff as he entered information about the study skin into the database and catalogued it as part of the Bird Collection.

 Whether Tierpark and Zoo animals are actually sent to the Museum für Naturkunde depends on a number of questions, like what kind of animals they are, which species they represent, whether the collection already has specimens of that species in good conditions, and how rare the species is.
 How well-preserved an animal’s body is can also be crucial for deciding whether it will be prepared as a specimen.
 This also determines how it will be stored at the museum – whether as a skeleton or a study skin (with a partial skeleton) for the scientific collection, or as a taxidermy piece in the exhibition.